Restrictions apply from

 May.
 Reason -

-Following a climbing trial in collaboration with Natural England site staff to establish exactly how close climbers could get to the nest before disturbing the birds, the new restriction applies to all routes on Raven Buttress, from Solitaire rightwards.
+Following a climbing trial in 2014 in collaboration with Natural England site staff, it was established exactly how close climbers could get to the nest before disturbing the birds.
+The new restriction applies to all routes from Solitaire rightwards.

 In addition to this, climbers should approach the crag using the lower (left hand) branch of the approach path which avoids Raven Buttress and make sure you move quickly along it rather than stopping to watch the birds.
 This left hand branch is a bit hard to spot as it clearly hasn't been used much recently, but it branches off the main path at a small cairn approx 30-40m from the toe of Raven Buttress and stays in the trees.